GENERAL QUESTIONS (Last updated March 2022)

 - When do you expect to have another litter?

-- We are planning for our next litter(s) in the Spring/Summer of 2020.
-We are anticipating Phoebe and Finley to have some beautiful light golden ("english cream" with European bloodlines) well-tempered pups, as well as some medium/darker goldens from Lina and Chloe later in the Spring/Summer.
-In addition, we may have one additional litter - to be announced.
-Of course, this is all assuming that Mother Nature is aligned with our plan - as cycles can vary by several weeks.
+- We anticipate our next litter(s) could be in the Fall/Winter of 2022/23, as we are planning to take the Spring & Summer 2022 off for (long overdue!) family travel.
+Of course, this is all assuming that Mother Nature is aligned with our plan - as there are a lot of variables which are in her hands.
 We hope to have more news to share soon and will be excited to update our Puppies page and Facebook/Instagram with any news on upcoming litters :).

 - How much do you charge for your puppies?

-- Because our dogs have extensive health testing (e.g., hips, elbows, heart, eyes, genetics, etc), our typical fees range from $2000 for standard American Golden up to $2500 for full English Cream (depending on pedigree).
+- Because our dogs have extensive health testing (e.g., hips, elbows, heart, eyes, genetics, etc) and investment in Avidog puppy rearing methods, our typical fees are around $3,500 (pricing may vary).
 We determine the fees when we announce each litter.

 - How big will the puppies get when they are full grown?

 - Golden retrievers range from 55lbs up to 80lbs.
 The size of the parents will typically give you are good indication of how big the puppies will get - although every now and then nature has a surprise!
 For more on the breed, you can find info at http://www.akc.org/dog-breeds/golden-retriever/.

 - Are there any special care or grooming requirements for golden retrievers?

 - In general, the care and grooming requirements for goldens are very similar to most large breed dogs.
 I won't lie -- goldens do shed.
 Some shed a lot and others less so.
 Personally, I brush mine weekly to keep stray hair under control.
 With several goldens in the house, I will also tell you I invested in an iRobot Rumba (automatic vacuum cleaner).